professionalhomes/Ethena-Bot/README.md

 # Ethena-Bot
 A simple bot which send you the information of your daily sUSDe reward.
+This is **not** an official bot.